balzss/konyha/README.md

 yarn install
 ```

-3. Create an `.env` file in the project root by copying `.env.example` and adding your variables.
+3. Create an `.env` and `.env.local` file in the project root by copying `.env.example` and adding your variables.

 4. Start the database: